 In the industry of business card scanning, most platforms either opt for OCR (computerized transcription), human transcription, or a combination of both.
 At FullContact, transcription is done by humans.
 Statistically, the accuracy is much higher when humans transcribe business cards opposed to OCR.
 If you're curious, our elastic workforce does not know which account the business cards are coming from nor which account they are being sent to - they simply transcribe the card and our API does the work of getting that business card to your FullContact account.

 How do I submit a business card for transcription?

 In FullContact for Web, click on the blue [+] icon to upload a business card photo.

 Keep in mind that the photo must be JPEG/JPG, PNG, TIFF, GIF, or base64.
 You can also import multiple cards, but please know that each image must be a separate file.

 In FullContact for iOS, you have two options:

-1. In your My Contacts, select the [+] icon in the top right-hand corner of FullContact search bar, then select Capture Business Card.
+1. In your Contacts Section, select the [+] icon in the top right-hand corner of FullContact search bar, then select Capture Business Card.
 This will let you take a photo of a business card to send off for transcription.

-2. If you are in the Business Cards address books, clicking the camera icon (upper right-hand corner) will open your device camera to capture a card.
+2. If you are in the Business Card tag section, clicking the camera icon (upper right-hand corner) will open your device camera to capture a card.